These three functions can be used for model monitoring (such as in a monitoring dashboard):

 A tidy dataframe of metrics over time, such as created by

-.- metrics_pin_name
+vetiver_compute_metrics().- metrics_pin_name

 Pin name for where the metrics are stored (as opposed to where the model object is stored with

-).- .index
+vetiver_pin_write()).- .index

 The variable in

-containing the aggregated dates or date-times (fromtime_var
+df_metricscontaining the aggregated dates or date-times (fromtime_varindata).
+Defaults to.index.- overwrite

 If

-, overwrite any metrics for dates that exist both in the existing pin and new metrics with the new values.- type
+FALSE(the default), error when the new metrics contain overlapping dates with the existing pin.IfTRUE, overwrite any metrics for dates that exist both in the existing pin and new metrics with the new values.- type

 File type used to save metrics to disk.
 With the default

-of the existing pin.
+NULL, uses thetypeof the existing pin.
 Options are "rds" and "arrow".- ...

 Additional arguments passed on to methods for a specific board.